kv9898/UNWomenScraping/README.md

 `analysis.py` does simple data analysis to get a tally of the countries in the reports.

 `trans.py` is a module called by `PdfSearch.py` to translate text from the five non-English languages used in the UN Women reports to English.
 A number of engines are available and can be selected using the `DEFAULT_ENGINE` variable in the module.

+# Notes
+1. The parsing of non-English documents can be disabled by uncommenting lines 56-58 in `PdfSearch.py`.
+2. The default translation engine is `google`.
+But this is subject to usage limits.
+An alternative is `mymemory`, but it is much slower. `libre` is not usable at the time of writing.
+Local models are not recommended due to the size of the documents and the complexity involved in running the models with multiprocessing.

+# Versions

+Python 3.12.4 is used, the versions of the other dependencies are listed in the `requirements.txt` file.